25 Greatest Canadian Albums of All Time

 Songs of Love and Hate is a suitable title, but don’t let Canada’s bard fool you: the late Leonard Cohen expresses every emotion imaginable in just eight songs.
-It’s an album that goes from contempt (“Dress Rehearsal Rag”) to tenderness (“Love Calls You by Your Name”) to somewhere in between (“Avalanche”) without the slightest warning.
+It’s a record that swings from contempt (“Dress Rehearsal Rag”) to tenderness (“Love Calls You by Your Name”) to somewhere in between (“Avalanche”) without the slightest warning.
 Accompanied by Paul Buckmaster’s string arrangements and the gentle strum of his guitar, Cohen’s distinctive voice is at its strongest here.
-“Famous Blue Raincoat” may be his finest moment as a songwriter: a novel’s worth of story in five minutes.
-He may have released more mainstream albums, and definitely less claustrophobic ones, but none are as emotional as Songs of Love and Hate.
+“Famous Blue Raincoat” may be his finest moment as a songwriter: a novel in five minutes.
 Sincerely, L. Cohen, indeed.

 Essential songs: “Last Year’s Man,” “Famous Blue Raincoat” and “Joan of Arc”

 Take a walking tour of Leonard Cohen’s favourite Montreal attractions.